Rop89/rop89/README.md

 <h2>More about me</h2>

-- 🔭 I’m currently working on 2 web development projects
+- 🔭 I’m currently working at Alternative Airlines as a Fron-end Developer
-- 🌱 I’m currently acquiring more knowledge on Javascript and Frameworks
+- 🌱 I’m currently acquiring more knowledge on TDD, React and Nextjs
+- 🧬 I’m currently studying Computer Science
-- 💜 Looking to collaborate on: Dev projects that require HTML, CSS, Javascript and Frameworks
+- 💜 Looking to collaborate on: Dev projects that require HTML, CSS, Javascript, Frameworks or TDD
 - ⚡ Fun fact about me: Passionate about productivity strategies and anything that can increase the amount of time I have available for self-development.